-How the direct employment model handles compliance
+How the model handles compliance

 One monthly rate through Opus covers talent, payroll, and compliance.